xapian/xapian-developer-guide/documentation/index.rst

    `This guide`_ is part of that
    (and is also `available on github`_).

-   There is also some developer documentation available elsewhere, particularly in the main Xapian source repository -- look in particular in ``xapian-core/docs``.
-Some of this is being migrated to the developer guide.
-(Some is also being migrated to the user guide.)

 5. `The Xapian wiki`_ also contains information, including links to articles and talks that people have written about using Xapian in various ways.
 Although this isn't always official Xapian